About This Chapter

 10. Mean: Definition & Sample Problems

-The arithmetic mean of a group of numbers is the technical term for the average of a group of numbers.
-This lesson will tell you how to compute the mean, give some examples and provide a quiz at the end so you can practice.
+The arithmetic mean of a group of numbers is the technical term for the average of those numbers.
+This lesson tells you how to compute the mean and shows you how to do it with some real-world examples.

 11. The Mean vs the Median: Differences & Uses